hynek/svcs/docs/autowiring.md

 ## Autowiring a class

-Best used as a wrapper during registration – do **not** decorate the class itself!
+Best used as a wrapper during registration:

 ```python
 from svcs import Container, Registry, autowire